 I ended up crawling around for a few days until he finally bought me a set of crutches.
 I hated being an invalid and my weekend was ruined.
 Luckily, after getting an X-ray, I was told my foot wasn’t broken.

 I know now that my fainting (syncope) was caused by a vasovagal response.
-My sister has the same problem and faints at the sight of blood.
-She’s passed out many times and now, I guess, it’s my turn.
+My sister has the same problem and has fainted numerous times.
+Now, I guess, it’s my turn.
 Vasovageling (my term) is not a dangerous condition in itself unless you fall and hurt yourself.
-The tendency toward it sometimes starts to show after the age of 50.
+The tendency toward it sometimes happens after the age of 50.
 However, you always want to avoid fainting and hurting yourself if at all possible.

 Fainting is caused by a drop in blood pressure.
-Have you ever sat on the pot, trying to crank out a stubborn number 2 and suddenly felt hot or weird? (sorry about the visual) It was probably because your blood pressure was dropping.
-If you aren’t careful, you could land butt side up on the floor.
+Have you ever sat on the pot, trying to crank out a stubborn number 2 and suddenly felt hot or weird? (sorry about the visual) It was probably because your blood pressure dropped.
+If you aren’t careful, you might land butt side up on the floor.
 Not a pretty picture.

 Fear or panic will also cause you to faint, like in my sister’s case.
-If my sister or Doug need a shot, they both have to be lying down or they’ll pass out.
+If my sister or Doug needs a shot, they both have to be lying down or they’ll pass out.

 Both times I fainted I was standing for a long time on a warm day, had a little wine, waited too long to eat, and didn’t drink enough water.

-I never want this to happen to me again or to any of you, so I did some research on how to prevent fainting and came up with . . .
+I never want this to happen to me again or to any of you, so I did some research on how to prevent fainting.

 The 12 best ways to avoid fainting in public:

-- Always drink water throughout the day.
+- Sip water throughout the day.
 Professor Richard Sutton, Professor of Cardiology suggests drinking 4 liters a day.
 That sounds like you have to suck up a lake but staying hydrated is essential.

 - Eat MORE salt.
 We’re always told to eat less salt, but if you faint easily you need more of it.
 Salt helps to hold water inside your body.
-Don’t feel guilty about sprinkling a little extra salt on your food.
+If you faint easily, don’t feel guilty about sprinkling a little extra salt on your food.